Streamline Health Solutions, Inc. (STRM) CEO Tee Green on Q3 2020 Results - Earnings Call Transcript

 Randy Salisbury

-Matt - although they sign the addendum, we had I want to say we signed an addendum for both CDI technology and eValuator a few months ago.
-And then the next steps for any partners to go through the betting of the pricing and the positioning and how you take it to market.
+Matt - although they sign the addendum, we had - I want to say we signed an addendum for both CDI technology and eValuator a few months ago.
+And then the next steps for any partners to go through the vetting of the pricing and the positioning and how you take it to market.
 Then about three weeks ago they had an internal kick off call with their salespeople to introduce the two new solutions.

-And then there is a large annual sales kickoff meeting in late January that they call the global kick off GKO which will participate in, that will pretty much be the opening salvo to say okay, here's what you can do.
-And one of the reasons that we're excited and I think they are to as we've talked Matt eValuator is not a replacement sale it's Greenfield and most big resellers are looking for something like that.
+And then there is a large annual sales kickoff meeting in late January that they call the global kick off GKO which we will participate in, that will pretty much be the opening salvo to say okay, here's what you can do.
+And one of the reasons that we're excited and I think they are too is we've talked Matt eValuator is not a replacement sale, it's greenfield and most big resellers are looking for something like that.

 I think there is one Allscripts client in the current pipeline based on getting an early start on this over the last few months, but I would anticipate that closings of Allscripts deals will probably be a second half 2021 occurrence.